Trademark Protection - From Application to Enforcement

 Protects three-dimensional shapes that are distinctive to your brand, such as the shape of a product or its packaging.

-Protects a particular color or combination of colors used to identify your brand (e.g., the specific red used by Coca-Cola).
+Protects a particular colour or combination of colours used to identify your brand (e.g., the specific red used by Coca-Cola).

 Marketplace Watch